 Because of the COVID-19 virus, some changes have been made to the way that the labs are conducted.
 Normally, you would go to the lab room at your scheduled lab time, and the equipment for the experiment would be setup and ready to use.
-Because we have to be ready to switch to remote learning at any time, it will not be possible to provide you with the equipment that we would normally use.
-Instead you will be using the iOLab device for the mechanics experiments, and you will complete virtual labs for the circuits, magnetism and optics labs.
+Because we will be learning remotely, it will not be possible to provide you with the equipment.
+Instead, you will be using the iOLab device for the mechanics experiments, and you will complete virtual labs for the circuits, magnetism and optics labs.